ValeriaKharchenko/social_network/README.md

     *Every post in group posts, will now redirect to single groupPost page where user can comment (works like regualar post page)
     *Clicking on notifications TAB -> will send websocket message to server that all notifications has been seen, count and icon will be changed
     *Clicking on notification , it send its id and status 2 to server to notify its seen and clicked.

+    ( FROM: 17/07 )
+    It will now show newest notifications first, will update store and put seen status nr 2 if clicked (constant visual)

+    FIXED :
+         Private user follow request, after accepting, the requested user still showed -> Request has been send top of STOP FOLLOWING-  button

 ### On Works:
     <!-- Groups -->